ajimenezrosa/TwitterScraper/README.md

 # TwitterScraper
-This bot can be used to scrape Twitter for email addresses and phone numbers associated with user accounts.
+This bot can be used to scrape Twitter for email addresses, geolocations and phone numbers associated with user accounts.
 Additionally, it can use AI to build profiles about those users' personalities including their values and needs.
 The results are stored in a SQLite database.

 ## Usage
 ```
 [joe@centos TwitterScraper]$ ./twitter-scraper.py --help
-usage: twitter-scraper.py [-h] -d DICTIONARY [-a] [-q] [--verified]
+usage: twitter-scraper.py [-h] -d DICTIONARY [-a] [-q] [--geolocations]
-                          [--socks5 SOCKS5]
+                          [--verified] [--socks5 SOCKS5]

 TwitterScraper searches Twitter for user profiles and scrapes any email
 addresses and phone numbers in their bios.
 The username and any emails or